-Unless you are fortunate enough to have the whole amount in the bank, you will need to borrow a substantial sum of money in order to purchase your home.
-This top tip guide from OnTheMarket.com will help you to make the financial arrangements.
+Unless you are fortunate enough to be able to afford the whole purchase price, you will need to borrow a substantial sum of money in order to buy your home.

 Most buyers will need to arrange a long-term loan in the form of a mortgage, which can be obtained primarily through building societies and banks.
 The lender charges interest on the loan and this, together with the sum borrowed (the principal), is repaid over time.

-2. Which financial adviser?
+2. The financial adviser

 It all comes down to your personal circumstances and the property you want to buy.
 As a guide, think in terms of the maximum borrowing being about four times your annual salary.
-We stress that is a very general multiplier and you should not be surprised if the actual amount is different.
+It’s important to stress this is a very general multiplier and you should not be surprised if the actual amount is different.